TimFenwick15/dotmatrix-arm/README.md

 ## Display image defects
 Can see some non-selected rows lighting up, and can see some lights being missed.

+Some attempts at resolving are written below.
+The issue turned out to be electrical noise coming from my 5V mains power supply.
+The problem goes away when I drive the LED matrix with a 5V USB battery.

+## Display image defects (Log)

 Timing
 - Can't have test going to the log while running this, it slows the code down significantly
 - slowing the interrupt down, and delaying GPIO switches does not eliminate these errors